ginstrom/paladin-novel/manuscript/chapter-14.md

 Gond struggled to his feet, suddenly aware of how he must look—exhausted, bloodstained, hollow-eyed with grief and doubt.
 "And what did you find?"

-Thorek studied him for a long moment, then gestured toward the settlement below.
+Thorek studied him for a long moment, his eyes moving from Gond's face to the sword at his side.
+The dwarf's expression shifted, professional interest replacing casual assessment.

+"May I?"
+Thorek gestured toward the weapon.

+Gond hesitated, then drew the blade and offered it hilt-first.
+The silver steel caught the dappled sunlight, its surface unmarked despite the morning's battle.

+Thorek took the sword with the reverence of a master craftsman, his calloused fingers running along the fuller, testing the balance, examining the edge with an expert's eye.
+His breathing grew shallow as he studied the weapon, turning it this way and that in the light.

+"By Turin's hammer," he whispered, his voice filled with awe.
+"This is no mortal blade."

+"What do you mean?"
+Gond asked.

+The dwarf looked up, his eyes wide with something approaching religious fervor.
+"I have worked metal for over two centuries, lad.
+I have forged weapons for kings and heroes, blades that have carved their names into legend.
+But this..."
+He held the sword up, watching light play along its perfect edge.
+"This is beyond my ability to forge.
+Beyond any mortal smith's ability."

+Silviana moved closer, her ancient eyes studying the weapon with new interest.
+"The old songs speak of such blades.
+Weapons transformed by divine will, forged not in earthly fires but in the crucible of righteous purpose."

+"You're saying the sword changed itself?"
+Gond's voice was barely above a whisper.

+"I'm saying," Thorek replied, carefully returning the weapon to Gond's hands, "that you carry a blade touched by the divine.
+The steel itself has been blessed, transformed into something that exists as much in the realm of spirit as in the world of flesh."

+Gond stared at the sword, remembering the moment in battle when he'd drawn it to find crude iron transformed to silver steel.
+"I thought I was imagining it."

+"The gods rarely work in ways that leave room for doubt," Silviana said softly.
+"When they choose to act directly in the mortal world, their touch is unmistakable."

+Thorek gestured toward the settlement below.
 "I found a man who stands between the innocent and those who would harm them.
 I found someone willing to spend his own life force to heal the wounded.
 I found a leader who grieves for those he could not save."
 The dwarf's expression softened slightly.
 "I found a paladin, though one who has forgotten that even divine champions need allies."

 "Allies?"